-A public hearing was held on September 7, 2022, in Kerrville to present and receive feedback on the draft plan.
-The public had at least 30 days prior to and 30 days following the public hearing to provide written comments, in addition to providing written and/or oral comments at the public hearing.
-The RFPG responded and revised the plan, as appropriate, in response to the comments received..
-The RFPG adopted this Final Regional Flood Plan at their meeting on January 4, 2023, in Seguin, and approved the final plan for submittal to TWDB by January 10, 2023.
+A public hearing will be held on September 7, 2022, in Kerrville to present and receive feedback on the draft plan.
+The public will have at least 30 days prior to and 30 days following the public hearing to provide written comments, in addition to providing written and/or oral comments at the public hearing.
+The RFPG will respond to the comments received and revised the draft plan as appropriate.
+The RFPG is scheduled to meet on January 4, 2023, in Seguin to adopt the final plan for submittal to TWDB by January 10, 2023.